Independent Home Insurance Broker Serving the Yuba-Sutter Region

 Serving Homeowners Throughout Yuba City and the Yuba-Sutter Region

-We provide homeowners insurance for families throughout Yuba City, Marysville, Live Oak, Olivehurst, Linda, Gridley, Plumas Lake, Wheatland, Browns Valley, Smartsville, Loma Rica, Dobbins, Oregon House, and surrounding Yuba, Sutter, and Butte County communities.
+We provide home insurance and homeowners insurance for families throughout Yuba City, Marysville, Live Oak, Olivehurst, Linda, Gridley, Plumas Lake, Wheatland, Browns Valley, Smartsville, Loma Rica, Dobbins, Oregon House, and surrounding Yuba, Sutter, and Butte County communities.

 What Our Clients Are Saying

-Oakview Insurance Services has earned over 777 verified 5-star Google reviews from homeowners throughout the Yuba-Sutter region.
+Oakview Insurance Services has earned 800+ verified five-star Google reviews from homeowners throughout the Yuba-Sutter region.
 Our clients consistently tell us they appreciate working with an advisor who explains their coverage clearly, finds solutions when the market gets difficult, and is available when they need to file a claim or make a policy change.

 Read what our clients say on Google or meet our team to learn more about the advisors behind the agency.

-Frequently Asked Questions: Homeowners Insurance Yuba City CA
+Frequently Asked Questions: Home Insurance Yuba City CA

-Why did my homeowners insurance get non-renewed in California?
+Why did my home insurance get non-renewed in California?

 California carriers have been non-renewing homeowners policies in large numbers due to wildfire risk, rising reinsurance costs, and regulatory constraints on rate increases.
 Non-renewals are happening across the state, including in areas that have not experienced fires.
 If you received a non-renewal notice, call Oakview at (530) 674-5054 immediately.
 California requires 75 days notice, and starting your replacement coverage search early gives us the most options to work with.

-What is the difference between standard homeowners insurance and the California FAIR Plan?
+What is the difference between standard home insurance and the California FAIR Plan?

-Does homeowners insurance cover wildfire damage in California?
+Does home insurance cover wildfire damage in California?

-Yes, standard homeowners policies cover wildfire damage as fire is a named peril.
-However, homeowners in high fire hazard areas may find that standard carriers have declined to renew their policy, leading to placement with surplus lines carriers or the California FAIR Plan.
+Yes.
+Standard homeowners policies, surplus lines policies, and California FAIR Plan policies all cover wildfire damage as fire is a covered peril.
+Homeowners in high fire hazard areas may find that standard carriers have declined to renew their policy, leading to placement with surplus lines carriers or the FAIR Plan.
 All three options cover wildfire damage.
 The differences lie in pricing, coverage breadth, and policy terms.

-Is earthquake insurance included in my homeowners policy?
+Is earthquake insurance included in my home insurance policy?

 No. Earthquake damage is excluded from every standard California homeowners policy.
 Earthquake coverage must be purchased separately through the California Earthquake Authority or a private earthquake carrier.
 We discuss earthquake coverage with every homeowners client and provide a comparison of available options.
 Call (530) 674-5054 to review your earthquake exposure.